masaers/cmdlp/README.md

 Knobs are created with `make_knob`.
 In addition to the `name` and `desc` methods, they also provide the `fallback` method, which specifies how to initialize the value if it is not provided.
 This is the only way to make knobs that are not mandatory.

 **Containers as values**
 When the value being set is a container (eg. `vector`, `set`, or `unordered_map`), instead of overwriting the corresponding value, values are *inserted* every time that flag is given.
 You can still provide `fallback` content that will only be inserted if nothing is provided.
-Unlike value knobs it is not mandatory to add anything, an empty container is a perfectly valid value.
+Unlike value knobs it is not mandatory to add anything &ndash; an empty container is a perfectly valid value.

 **Key-value storage as container**
 When the container is a `map`, the value is considered to be a key&ndash;value pair, which you can give as either `key:value` or `key=value`.
+The keys need to be quoted if they contain spaces, colons or equal signs.
+Currently, there may be no spacing between the colon/equal sign and the key or the value.

 ### Switches
 Switches are created with `make_onswitch` and `make_offswitch`.
 An on-switch starts as `false`, but becomes `true` if it is set (regardless of how many times).
 And off-switch starts as `true`, but becomes `false` if it is set (regardless of how many times).
 This behavior differs between the command line and config files, with config files overriding the value with of the underlying Boolean with a specific truth value (eg. `help=yes`).